AltropInc/alt/doc/script/OutputFormatting.md

 * 1 – The text is right-justified in the field width.
 * 2 – The text is centered in the field width.
 Any filling will be distributed evenly on the left and right sides of the value.
 If an odd number of padding characters is needed, the extra one will always be on the right.

+The *level* is an integer for the level of elements to be aligned.
+When the level is 0, the alignment is applied to the elements at the same level of the formatter; When the level is 1, the alignment is applied to the elements at a deeper level, that is, the elements of the elements at the same level of the formatter; and so on.

 The following shorthands are provided for text alignment:
 | shorthand  | equivalents                                                        |
 |:---------- |:------------------------------------------------------------------ |